 Anything outdoors.
 I love to go on long bike rides and spend time relaxing at the lake on the weekends.
 When the weather acts up, I love to curl up at home and read a good book.

 What is your family life like?

-My husband and I are celebrating our 20th wedding anniversary this year and we share two children together: Tyson, 18 and Ryan, 14.
+My husband and I are recently celebrated our 20th wedding anniversary and we share two children together: Tyson, 18 and Ryan, 14.
 We also have two large dogs – Carl, who is a Saint Berdoodle (Saint Bernard/Poodle) and Zoey, a Bullmastiff.

 What is your favorite vacation memory?

 A few years ago, my family and I took a road trip over spring break to visit a number of national landmarks.
 We drove to Cleveland to visit the NFL and Rock and Roll Hall of Fame and visited Niagara Falls in New York.
 We then drove through Canada before ending in Detroit to see an NHL game.
 It was a lot of time in the car, but it was good quality time and well worth the miles!